vitordeoliveira/blog/blogpost/how_use_axum_askama_htmx.md

 ```
 ### Wait.... is HTMX ONLY that??
 A script tag that loads a JS??

 Quick answer...
 YES.
-Simple, elegant and powerful.
+Simple, elegant, and powerful.

-> The HTMX has a size of approximately 10 kb, just as comparison, React it's 316kb for base React + 4.5mb for React DOM + ALL the other libraries.
+> The HTMX has a size of approximately 10 kb, just as a comparison, React it's 316kb for base React + 4.5mb for React DOM + ALL the other libraries.

-> HTMX is at least 481.6x smaller than React, and yes that makes difference for the client.
+> HTMX is at least 481.6x smaller than React, and yes that makes a difference for the client.

 Again if you want to understand why is so powerful, see the blog post of [what and why use HTMX, Askama, and Axum]().

-### Ok, now we have the base html setup with tailwind and HTMX, what is next?
+### OK, now we have the base HTML setup with tailwind and HTMX, what is next?

-Now we "import" this html to inside Rust with Askama.
+Now we "import" this HTML to inside Rust with Askama.

 Go back to main.rs